|

 Ground

-compensation and set-up are computerised, with a female voice
+compensation and set-up were automatic, with a female voice

-announcing when the detector is ready to use.
-Cute, but a trifle
+announcing when the detector was ready to use.
+Cute, if a little

 toe-curling.